 Blind Descent: The Quest to Discover the Deepest Cave on Earth by James M. Tabor

 This is the true story of two men who in 2004 separately attempted to get to the bottom of caves in southern Mexico and the Ukraine.
-Each were nearly two miles deep below the surface, facing life threatening drops, huge waterfalls, roaring rivers, tight tunnels requiring lengthy belly crawls and the psychological stress of weeks in completely black, no light environments, without hope of rescue.
+Each was nearly two miles deep below the surface, facing life-threatening drops, huge waterfalls, roaring rivers, tight tunnels requiring lengthy belly crawls and the psychological stress of weeks in completely black, no light environments, without hope of rescue.
 The book is based on logs and personal interviews.

 The Essentials of Cave Diving, 2nd Edition by Jill Heinerth

 The latest techniques, equipment, and practices in diving from the basic to the most technical, including the latest sidemount and rebreather technology are included in this cave diving manual.
 It is an essential tool appropriate and relevant to all cave training disciplines.
 Cave diving is considered by many to be the “most dangerous participatory sport.”
 But with proper training, experience, and guidance, it doesn’t have to be.

 The Cenotes Of The Riviera Maya by Steve Penn Gerrard

 This book is a complete guide to snorkeling and diving the caverns and caves of the cenotes (sinkholes) of the Riviera Maya located on the Caribbean coast of the Yucatan Peninsula.
 It includes photographs, maps, and details of where and how to enjoy these beautiful cenotes.